MicrosoftDocs/architecture-center/docs/guide/multitenant/service/azure-ad-b2c.md

 ## Isolation models

-When you use Azure AD B2C, you need to decide how to isolate your user accounts among different application tenants.
+When you use Azure AD B2C, you need to decide how to isolate your user accounts between different application tenants.

 You need to consider questions like: